 Verizon Edge Upgradeable vs 2 year contract Smartphone Plan Review

-Verizon cancelled the Verizon Edge Upgradeable Smartphone plan.
+Verizon cancelled the Verizon Edge Upgradeable Smartphone plan in 2017

 Verizon Customers on active device payment agreements before 5/31/15 can upgrade their device, which is an option to turn in your existing device and purchase a new device on a device installment agreement without an upgrade fee.
 You must meet the other eligibility requirements for device payment program to use this option.